 The research focus of the Simonyan Laboratory is two-fold: identification of the central mechanisms responsible for speech production and elucidation of the pathophysiology of neurological voice and speech disorders.

-We have new studies and we are recruiting particpants!
-Come join us to move the research forward!
+We have new studies, and we are recruiting particpants!
+Join us to move the research forward!
 More info here

 Join our Team - Open Positions!
 More info here